kstenerud/technicalsourcery/blog/content/posts/nixos-in-libvirt.md

 ssh myuser@192.168.111.206
 ```

-At this point, you have a functional NixOS virtual machine.
+At this point, you have a functional NixOS in a virtual machine.
 You're at the equivalent of [chapter 3 in the NixOS manual](https://nixos.org/manual/nixos/stable/#sec-changing-config), and can now start [configuring your OS](https://nixos.org/manual/nixos/stable/index.html#ch-configuration).

+Enjoy!